johnnymurf/Unforgettable-Luncheon/README.md

 Users don't have to worry about being perfectly in time, as it releases on the first beat of the next bar/phrase once its armed.

-Currently the plugin treats a bar as 4 beats and a phrase has 8 bars.
-This will change in the future allowing the user to set the lengths.
+On default it's 8 bars to a phrase and 4 beats to a bar.
+This can be altered by the user.

 Useful in a live setting or just when you want to jam out.